-Looking for the best upper body exercises?
-Upper body workouts should concern not just the arms and shoulders but also the core.
+Looking for the best upper-body exercises?
+Upper-body workouts should concern not just the arms and shoulders but also the core.
 This means that it’s important to mix up things and give yourself the opportunity to target all large muscle groups.

-The best upper body exercises can be done with or without equipment.
+The best upper-body exercises can be done with or without equipment.
 While most people prefer using massive gym machines to get the job done, there’s something to be said about the simple and straightforward workout tools.

 In this article, we’re going to tackle both types.
-Check them out and see which routine works best for you.
+Check them out and see which works best for you.

-15 Upper Body Exercises You Can Do At Home
+Best Upper-Body Exercises You Can Do At Home

 1. Barbell Deadlift